AccessibleInstruments/accessible-instruments-site/framework.md

     subsections:
     - name: Document Status
       id: status
-    - name: Why is it needed?
-      id: why
     - name: Who is it for?
       id: who
     - name: What does it look at?